lambda-feedback/user-documentation/docs/student/chatbots.md

 # Chatbots

-When you're working on a question, you can open the workspace tab and chat with an AI assistant about the question you're on.
+When you are working on a question, you can open the workspace tab and chat with an AI assistant about the question you are on.
 This page explains what each chatbot is like and which one to pick.

 ![Chat Interface](images/chat_interface.png)